WentaoCai/GWAS_enrichment/README.md

 ## 1. Introduction

 SumGSE is a tool to integrate genomic information of biological mechanisms with GWAS summary statistics for complex traits.
-Almost all of the software here is command-line based.
+All of the software here is command-line based.

 The sum-based method uses signals of all markers within a pre-defined candidate feature.
 Briefly, we calculated the following summary statistics for candidate regions: